 Tinnitus is commonly defined as a ringing in the ears However some people also hear it as a roaring, snapping, hissing or buzzing sound.
 It may be soft or loud, and it might affect both the ears or only one.
 For some people, it’s a slight irritation.
 For others, it can hinder sleep and can give rise to emotive agony.

-- Tinnitus can be due to involvement in any of the three ear sections: the outer ear, the middle ear, the inner ear, and can also the brain.
+- It can be due to involvement in any of the three ear sections: the outer ear, the middle ear, the inner ear, and can also the brain.

 - Continuing unresolved tinnitus is assessed with a hearing test (audiogram).

-- Tinnitus is commonly considered as an adulthood sign; this may be why tinnitus in children is mostly ignored.
-Children with hearing damage have a high incidence of tinnitus, however they do not express that they have tinnitus.
-Children do not usually report tinnitus naturally and their grievances may not be taken earnestly.
+- Commonly considered as an adulthood sign; this may be why tinnitus in children is mostly ignored.
+Children with hearing damage have a high incidence , however they do not express that they have tinnitus.
+Children do not usually report naturally and their grievances may not be taken earnestly.

 Traumatic perforation of tympanic membrane